 - Vaccine-Induced Thrombotic Thrombocytopenia (VITT) – VITT is a recent addition to the vaccine complication field.
 It occurs when a person experiences blood clots (thrombosis) and low platelet counts (thrombocytopenia) after receiving either the AstraZeneca COVID-19 or Johnson & Johnson (J&J) vaccine.

-- Vaccine-Induced Encephalitis – Vaccine-induced encephalitis is the inflammation of the brain that occurs after a vaccine.
+- Vaccine-Induced Encephalitis – Vaccine-induced encephalitis is the brain inflammation that occurs after a vaccine.
 Encephalitis has been reported following vaccines for influenza, hepatitis B, measles-mumps-rubella, tetanus, diphtheria, pertussis, and COVID-19.

 - Guillain-Barré Syndrome (GBS) – GBS is characterized by the immune system attacking the nervous system, eventually leading to paralysis.
-It became common after the 1976 swine flu vaccine.
+It became standard after the 1976 swine flu vaccine.

 There have been rare cases of GBS reported following COVID-19 vaccination, particularly with the Johnson & Johnson (J&J) vaccine.
-The Centers for Disease Control and Prevention (CDC) and Food and Drug Administration (FDA) continue to monitor the situation, but these cases remain rare, and the benefits of vaccination generally outweigh the risks.
+The Centers for Disease Control and Prevention (CDC) and Food and Drug Administration (FDA) continue to monitor the situation.
+Still, these cases remain rare, and the benefits of vaccination generally outweigh the risks.

 - Anaphylaxis – Anaphylaxis is a life-threatening allergic reaction that may occur due to the body’s response to a vaccine.
 Though rare, virtually all vaccines can cause anaphylaxis.